You are here

 We train theatre and performance scholars, preparing our graduates to work at the highest levels of the field as university professors, arts administrators, dramaturgs, and critics.

-The Ph.D. program provides comprehensive training in theatre and performance scholarship, embracing a wide definition of performance while maintaining rigorous training within a discipline core.
-The five-year plan of study offers opportunities to engage with a full range of Western and non-Western periods from the ancient to the contemporary, from the traditional to the avant garde.
+Our PhD program in Theatre History and Performance Studies trains scholars in theatre and performance historiography, ethnography, and critical theory.
+Our program embraces a wide definition of performance and emphasizes skills in both archival and field work.
+We partner seminars and tutorials with the doctoral faculty with elective courses offered by affiliate faculty in adjacent disciplines through the Center for Performance Studies.
+The five-year plan of study offers exposure to a range of global theatre and performance traditions from the ancient to the contemporary, from the traditional to the avant-garde, as well as opportunities for exploration of performance cultures through immersive research practices.
 Our small program is distinguished by the individualized attention and support that each student receives, both from faculty and colleagues, during their time here.

 The Ph.D. program is committed to the School of Drama’s Anti-Racist Action Plan, including decentering whiteness in our teaching of theatre history and performance studies. “[W]hen we say we value tradition, we mean that we value the long tradition of theatrical storytelling from all cultures, and that we do not value the traditions of exclusion, marginalization, and colonialism.”
 Read the full Anti-Racist Action Plan here: https://drama.washington.edu/uw-school-drama-leadership-anti-racist-action-plan.